Policy Evaluation during a Pandemic: Introduction

 We propose alternative approaches that address both sets of issues mentioned above.
-In particular, for evaluating the effect of policies on Covid-19 cases, we first show that unconfoundedness-type identification strategies (i.e., strategies that compare locations that have the same pre-treatment values of key Covid-19 related variables) do not suffer from the same drawbacks as differences in differences approaches.
+In particular, for evaluating the effect of policies on Covid-19 cases, we first show that unconfoundedness-type identification strategies (i.e., strategies that compare locations that have the same pre-treatment values of key Covid-19 related variables) do not suffer from the same drawbacks as difference-in-differences approaches.
 For this case, we propose an estimation strategy that involves estimating (i) the propensity score (i.e., the probability of experiencing the policy conditional on pre-treatment values of Covid-19 related variables) and (ii) an outcome regression for Covid-19 cases in the absence of the policy that is related to the epidemic model.
-Our approach is doubly robust in the sense that it delivers consistent estimates of policy effects if either the propensity score or outcome regression are correctly specified.
-This is important as it implies that we can circumvent having to estimate a full SIRD model while still delivering an estimate of policy effects that are \textit{compatible} with the SIRD model.
-Our approach also does not impose any model/restrictions on Covid-19 cases following participating in the treatment.
+Our approach is doubly robust in the sense that it delivers consistent estimates of policy effects if either the propensity score or outcome regression is correctly specified.
+This is important as it implies that we can circumvent having to estimate a full structural epidemic model while still delivering estimates of policy effects that are \textit{compatible} with the epidemic model.

 Second, for evaluating the effect of Covid-19 related policies on economic outcomes, we propose a two-step approach where the parameters of a two way fixed effects model that additionally allows for current cases to affect the outcome are identified using untreated locations in the first step.
 Then, in the second step, we recover the path of active cases that treated locations would have experienced on average if they had not been treated (this follows under similar unconfoundedness type arguments used for cumulative cases above).
 Using these two pieces of information, we are able to construct the average economic outcome that treated locations would have experienced if they had not participated in the policy --- and, therefore, the average effect of the policy is identified for treated locations.
 Unlike other common approaches, this approach allows both for the policy to affect the current number of cases and for the current number of cases to affect untreated potential outcomes.